-Every year, Republic Day is observed on January 26th in India.
-This year in 2023, the country will mark its 74th Republic Day on Thursday.
+Every year, India Republic Day is observed on January 26th in India.
+This year in 2024, the country will mark its 75th Republic Day on Friday.
 It is an important national holiday that commemorates the establishment & adoption of the Constitution of India.

 People across India celebrate the day with utmost zeal & patriotism.
 A range of cultural events & military parades are organised at Rajpath, New Delhi comprising Indian armed forces and national flag hoisting in several parts of the country.
 People wish each other a happy Republic Day and experience the essence of being Indian through these mesmerising parades & airshows by the Indian military.

 Do you want to know why we celebrate Republic Day?

 Republic Day is observed to celebrate the implementation of our Indian Constitution on January 26, 1950, that further replaced the Government of India Act imposed the date to our country.